Our History

 2013

-“Spirituality U” begins at TJUC in conjunction with Interfaith Paths to Peace.
-TJUC joins Compassionate Louisville as a partner organization.
-The TJ Women’s Choir is formed.
+“Spirituality U” began in conjunction with Interfaith Paths to Peace.
+We joined with group Compassionate Louisville as a partner organization.

 2014